hphilpotts/Forage-Project-3-General-Assembly-SEI-66/hp-readme.md

 Show/hide functionality added to User Profile form.
 I started working on User Delete functionality but got: `relation "main_app_board" does not exist` - will attempt to implement later if possible.

 Instead I have moved onto User Profile Index.
 Rudimentary index page added.
 Now adding 'view other user' page which will link from a user.
+This now works!
+I have not provided a link to users index at this stage as it is not needed.

+Getting errors when attempting to use newly merged Create Board / Create Image - lost migrations during merges, running `python3 manage.py migrate main_app` on a new DB fixed this.